neuralmagic/sparseml/src/sparseml/transformers/README_question_answering.md

-# [Pipeline Template Example] SparseML Transformer Question Answer Integration
+# SparseML Transformer Question Answer Integration

-*This section serves as a short overview of the functionality of the pipeline.
-Should contain a brief intro plus a compact description of the use cases.*

 SparseML Question Answer pipeline integrates with Hugging Face’s Transformers library to enable the sparsification of any transformer model.
 Sparsification is a powerful feature that results in faster, smaller, and cheaper deployable Transformer models.